Gods and Goddesses

 Sophrosyne teaches the value of balance and self-discipline in modern life.
 In a world of excess, her principles encourage mindfulness, emotional regulation, and ethical decision-making, helping individuals lead healthier and more fulfilling lives.

-While Sophrosyne wasn't worshipped like major gods, she was honored through philosophical teachings and personal practice.
+While Sophrosyne wasn't worshiped like major gods, she was honored through philosophical teachings and personal practice.
 Schools like the Stoics and Plato emphasized her virtues, and individuals strived to embody her ideals in their daily conduct.